vue-rocks/blog/_posts/2016-08-25-firebase-advanced-data-modelling-and-role-based-authentication-authorization.md

 ## Bolt FTW
 If you didn't come across it yet, [Firebase Bolt](https://github.com/firebase/bolt) is a compiler for Firebase rules (it might be illegal, but could we call it a Firebase rules transpiler?!).
 It's supposedly experimental, so make sure to double-check the output after compiling (unit test!).

 Now, even with Bolt, I've noticed I'd be in trouble already.
-I want to have CRUD rules, but Firebase only understands Read / Write rules.
-How to do restrict deletion then? <br/>
+I want to have CRUD-like rules, but Firebase only knows about Read / Write.
+How to restrict deletion then? <br/>
 I had to choose between (I believe) two options:

 + **A.** build objects such that they have `{ public: {/* what I have so far */ }, private: { deleted: Boolean } }` paths & add a field named 'deleted' on `private`, for which I add stricter write rules, i.e. only admins will have permissions to write (NB: this way data will never actually be deleted).
 Then, I'd tweak the rules to prevent access for items with `private.deleted === true`
-+ **B.** use `newData.exists()` together with my permissions, which will can prevent deletion for users that are not authorized to delete
++ **B.** use `newData.exists()` together with my permissions, which will prevent deletion for users that are not authorized to delete

-I choose to go with **B.**, but some systems go with **A.**: that way data can be restored later if needed.
+I went with **B.**, but some might find **A.** to be suitable: that way data can be restored later if needed.
 After I'll deploy the first version of the app, the only way to change my decision is via (probably) a complicated migration script.

 I'll have a similar issue with 'create'.
 There's no create rule in Firebase, but there are ways to make that work too.<br/>
 Long story short, Bolt supports splitting the `write` rule into `create`, `update`, `delete` ([see here](https://github.com/firebase/bolt/blob/master/docs/language.md#write-aliases)).
 It's a matter of preference in the end, but I'll stick with it for the sake of simplicity.
 You can achieve the same in a more explicit manner.